Episode 17 – Hitting Mechanics Part 2 The Hips

 To give you a visual of this motion, try to imagine a line going through your body from the top of your head directly down to the ground, this will allow you to actually see the rotation and how it works in getting the bat to the ball.
 If you can imagine the rotation of the body during a swing, it can simply be broken down into an easy to remember order.
 When I was working with young softball players, from 7 years old, when talking about hitting, I would say, step, turn your hips and swing.
 That’s all.
 It’s simple and easy to remember.
 You would be amazed at the success they had.

-Next time I will talk about the upper body and its contribution to the swing.
-Don’t forget to visit my website softballtutor.com and if there is anything you would like to see there or anything you would like me to discuss here, be sure to contact me at email@example.com See you next time.
+If there is anything you would like to see there or anything you would like me to discuss here, be sure to contact me at firstname.lastname@example.org See you next time.